-\begin{theorem} No algorithm creates a smaller total number of down-steps over all queues than algorithm $\Opt$.
-Algorithm $\Opt$ generates an output with a minimal number of down-steps. \end{theorem} \begin{proof} By the invariant

-and hence $d_A \ge d_O$.
-This proves the first part.
-For the second part, we observe that the number of down-steps in different queues differs by at most one and hence the number of down-steps in the output sequence created by $\Opt$ is at most $\ceil{d_O/k}$.
-Algorithm $A$ must create at least $\ceil{d_A/k}$ down-steps in one of the queues and hence the output. \end{proof}

 We will next show that $\Opt$ is the unique optimal \emph{online} algorithm.
-Recall that in an online algorithm the input is presented as a sequence $e_1,e_2. \ldots, e_j, \ldots$ and we have to pick a queue for element $e_j$ based on the current state of the queues and $e_j$.
+Recall that in an online algorithm the input is presented as a sequence $e_1,e_2. \ldots, e_j, \ldots$, and we have to pick a queue for element $e_j$ based on the current state of the queues and $e_j$.
 The processing of $e_j$ is independent of all the elements that follow it in the sequence.